-Start Up Loans Company reaches 300m in micro business loans to new entrepreneurs since launching five years ago.
+The Start Up Loans Company has reached a new milestone, delivering 300m in micro business loans to new entrepreneurs since launching five years ago.